owenCocjin/Grest/README.md

 		- Does not change the name of the original action, just points a new name to it

 Check out the example in the "Info" app: ```Apps/Info/GET/redirect```

+### Docker Modifications
+When running the server as-is, you can simply edit the ```globe.py``` file.
+You can do the same for the docker container if you change the configs before building the image.
+If you've already built the image but need to change things, you can run the following to edit the config file: ```docker exec -u 0 -it grest_demo /bin/nano globe.py```

 ---